the-whiteroom/the-whiteroom.github.io/src/routes/posts/on-tanking.md

 Except it doesn't.
 At every turn, D&D goes out of its way to be as brutal as possible to characters who committed the cardinal sin of wanting to save their allies from danger.

 ### Why are you tanking, again?
 It's very easy to avoid damage in 5e.
-The vast majority of monsters are either totally useless or barely threatening at range, and there's a huge number of debilitating control effects that can render foes unable to harm you - whether that's *Sleet Storm*, *Hypnotic Pattern*, or even simple Repelling Blast.
+The vast majority of monsters are either totally useless or barely threatening at range, and there's a vast number of debilitating control effects that can render foes unable to harm you - whether that's *Sleet Storm*, *Hypnotic Pattern*, or even simple Repelling Blast.

 With that in mind, wading into melee as a 'tank' means that you're not just failing to prevent your allies being damaged - you're taking damage that was never necessary in the first place.